 Your employee’s treating health-care professional (e.g., doctor, physiotherapist) will complete the form.
 The form will provide us with information about what you can do after a workplace injury or illness.
 Your employee’s treating health-care professional will identify their ability to walk, stand, sit, lift, and perform other work-related tasks.
 You and your employee can then use this information to identify jobs that they are capable of performing within the limits set out in the form.

-For more information on the Functional Abilities Form, please review the Functional Abilities Form Fact Sheet (PDF) and the Guide to Completing the Functional Abilities Form (PDF).
+For more information on the Functional Abilities Form, please review the Guide to Completing the Functional Abilities Form (PDF).

 1. Provide you and your employee with information to help you understand: